edbrdi/n8n-nodes-discord/README.md

         - **Description**: Optional displayed description.
         - **Value**: Value returned by the node if selected.
     - Other parameters are the same as for button prompt.
+  - **Action**: Instead of sending a message, it will perform an action defined in the next field.
+    - **Action**: Let you choose the type of action you want to perform.
+More types will be added in the future.
+      - **Remove messages**: Remove last messages from the "send to" channel.
+        - **How many?**: Number of last messages to remove (Discord API allow max 150 and messages < 4 weeks old).
 - **Mention roles**: Let you specify roles you want to mention in the message.
 Your credentials must be set and the bot running, you also need at least one role (apart from @everyone) available.
 If you do not meet these requirements, make the changes then close and reopen the modal.
 - **Placeholder**: Not available for simple messages.
 The placeholder is a message that will appear in the channel where the button or select prompt is displayed.
 Three animated dots added to the placeholder indicate that the workflow is running.
 From another Discord Send node, you can set up a response message which will then take the place of this placeholder.